Mgh82476737/Portfolio/Preprocessing-Data/Data-Cleaning/README_Data_Cleaning.md

 ## 📦 Dataset Overview
 The dataset includes the following columns:
 - `Order ID`: Unique identifier (with some missing)
-- `Customer Name`: Contains inconsistent casing and duplicates
+- `Customer Name`: Contains inconsistent casing and full name in a single field
 - `Order Date`: Dates in mixed formats
 - `Product Price`: Includes negative values
 - `Quantity`: Includes missing and abnormal entries